31415927Anonymous/anonymous/README.md

 #### S3DIS

-S3DIS needs to be pre-processed by partitioning blocks, which is form implementation of Pointcnn.
+S3DIS needs to be pre-processed by partitioning blocks, which is from the implementation of Pointcnn.
 Run the code in `S3DIS`.